aleMessoMale/certified-kubernetes-administrator-course/docs/09-Networking/05-Pre-requisite-Network-Namespace.md

 $ ip netns add blue
 ```
-- To create a internal virtual bridge network, we add a new interface to the host
+- To create a internal virtual bridge network, we add a new interface to the host, lo chiamiamo `v-net-0`
 ```
 $ ip link add v-net-0 type bridge
 ```